oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/complex_ekyc/verified_contents.json}}

-## Example 4a - W3C Verifiable Credentials Data Model v2.0, not using JSON-LD
+## Example 4a - Verifiable Credentials with JSON payload based on the SD-JWT format

-This example illustrates how to use the artifacts defined in this specification to secure a payload that is represented as a W3C Verifiable Credentials Data Model v2.0 [@VC_DATA_v2.0] and does not use JSON-LD to provide semantic definitions for claims.
-The example uses a content type `credential-claims-set+json` defined in [@VC_JWT], Section 3 in a `cty` JOSE Header value.
+This example illustrates how to use the artifacts defined in this specification to secure Verifiable Credentials with JSON payload based on the SD-JWT format as defined in [@I-D.ietf-draft-terbu-sd-jwt-vc].

-SD-JWT is equivalent to an Issuer-signed W3C Verifiable Credential (W3C VC).
-Disclosures are sent alongside a W3C VC.

-A Holder-signed Verifiable Presentation as defined in [@VC_DATA_v2.0] is equivalent to a Combined Format for Presentation with a Holder Binding JWT.
+The example uses a content type `vc+sd-jwt`.
 In this example, Holder Binding is applied and Verifiable Presentation can be signed using a Holder's public key passed in a `cnf` Claim in the SD-JWT.